swcarpentry/hg-novice/_episodes/09-remote-repos.md

 By now it should be obvious that version control is a powerful tool for organizing our own work on our personal laptop or workstation.
-It helps us keep track of what we did when, gives us the ability to go back in time in our preoject's history, and can help us recover from mistakes.
+It helps us keep track of what we did when, gives us the ability to go back in time in our project's history, and can help us recover from mistakes.
 But there's more...